dcrodman/tethealla2.0/README.md

 Note that if you're using Xcode (or another IDE) as the generator to edit or build the project, you may need to explicitly edit your linker's library and include paths.
 These will likely be /usr/local/lib and /usr/local/include respectively if on *nix and you installed the libraries to your system.
+Xcode in particular requires that you add a "Link Binary With Libraries" step for the libraries listed above.